Skip to content

 Short answers, pulled from the story.

-When did West End Games release Star Wars: The Roleplaying Game?
+When did West End Games lose the Star Wars RPG license?

-West End Games declared bankruptcy in 1998 causing them to lose their license to produce Star Wars material.
-Wizards of the Coast later acquired the license and held it until 2010.
+West End Games lost its license to produce Star Wars material after the company declared bankruptcy in 1998.
+Wizards of the Coast subsequently acquired the license and held it until 2010, followed by Fantasy Flight Games from 2012 to 2020.